Haji Wright

 Haji Amir Wright (born March 27, 1998) is an American professional soccer player who plays as a forward or winger for club Coventry City and the United States national team.

-After making his professional debut with the New York Cosmos in 2015, he has spent most of his career in Europe, with Schalke 04 in the German Bundesliga, VVV-Venlo in the Dutch Eredivisie, SønderjyskE in the Danish Superliga and Antalyaspor in the Turkish Süper Lig.
+After making his professional debut with the New York Cosmos in 2015, Wright has spent most of his career in Europe, with Schalke 04 in the German Bundesliga, VVV-Venlo in the Dutch Eredivisie, SønderjyskE in the Danish Superliga and Antalyaspor in the Turkish Süper Lig.

-Wright made his senior debut for the United States national team in 2022 and played at the 2022 FIFA World Cup.
+Wright made his senior debut for the United States national team in 2022, and played at the FIFA World Cup in 2022 and 2026.

 Youth soccer

 Known for his finishing, ability to win headers, and quickness, Wright was dubbed by many media outlets as one of the top prospects in the United States youth system.
 His success with the under-17 national team prompted him to train with Schalke 04's academy.

 Club career

 New York Cosmos

 In March 2015, Wright officially signed with NASL club New York Cosmos for an undisclosed fee and contract length.
 He made his professional debut on May 27 in the third round of the U.S. Open Cup, as a 79th-minute substitute for Sebastián Guenzatti in a 3–0 home win over the Jersey Express, and then played three league games for a total of 80 minutes, starting with the game versus Indy Eleven on July 26.
 Wright's contract expired following the season, and he did not re-sign.